wolf99/beginner-java-sushi-gitbook/en/basic-variables-boolean.md

     }
     ```

-11. Compile `BasicBoolean.java` and then run `BasicBoolean` to see the output.
+11. Compile `FirstBoolean.java` and then run `FirstBoolean` to see the output.
 12. Try changing the value of the Boolean and the text to make a funny sentence and then save it and compile it and run it again.